 Texas Garnishment Bond | AmeriPro Surety Bonds | 844-589-9732

-Update 2020: Our agency now provides the Texas garnishment bond for any amount up to $50,000, without a credit check inquiry.
-Other amounts are based upon approval of your credit and financial standing; the latter, if applicable to the bond amount.
-Good credit is required.
+Update 2020: Our agency now provides the Texas garnishment bond for any amount up to $100,000, without a credit check inquiry.
+Higher amounts are based upon approval of your credit and financial standing; good credit is also required.
 We no longer take collateral as an option.

 Texas Garnishment Bond